Show/Hide Search Options

 Product Types:lettuce, salad mix, arugula, asian greens, tomatoes, bell peppers, jalepeno, hot peppers, bok choi, napa cabbage, cabbage, broccoli, radishes, japanese salad turnips, beets, carrots, snap peas, green beans, kale, swiss chard, celery, onions, microgreens, watercress, cress, spinach,

-$5.20 / bundle All Natural refrigeratedThese little salad turnips are about the size of a golf ball.
-Bundles of 8.
+$6.50 / bundle All Natural refrigeratedThese little salad turnips are about the size of a golf ball.
+Bundles of 6.
 They taste like a sweet mild radish - crunchy and delightful.
 Sliced in salads or roasted they are delicious.
+Supremely delicious when grilled with garlic butter!!!
 Thank you for letting us grow for you.

 Order number of bundles.